Mongraal

-Kyle Jackson (born August 13, 2004), better known as Mongraal is a British streamer and professional gamer.
+Kyle Jackson (born 13 August 2004), better known as Mongraal is a British streamer and professional gamer.
 Playing Fortnite Battle Royale competitively since 2018, he has earned over $700,000.
 Streaming on Twitch, he has gained over 7 million followers.

+Early life

+Jackson is from Sidcup, Kent, where he started gaming at the age of eight.

 Professional Fortnite career

 Jackson started playing video games at the age of eight, and realised three years later that he was "better than the average player", topping scoreboards and often besting semi-professional players.

 2018–2019: Team Secret and Friday Fortnite success

-On April 25, 2018, at the age of 13, Jackson signed for esports organisation Team Secret, attaining greater notability through an interview with BBC four days later.
+On April 25, 2018, at the age of 13, Jackson signed for esports organisation Team Secret, attaining greater notability through an interview with the BBC four days later.

-With Epic Games not hosting any official tournaments at the time, Jackson won one of the weekly Friday Fortnite tournaments with Secret teammate Domeniks 'Domentos' Bunts, earning them $10,000 each.
+With Epic Games not hosting any official tournaments at the time, Jackson won one of the weekly Friday Fortnite tournaments with Secret teammate Domeniks "Domentos" Bunts, earning them $10,000 each.

 Jackson competed in Epic Games' Winter Royale qualifying tournament in November 2018; he would have qualified, had it not been for the competitive age limit being 16 at the time.
 Fortnite lowered the age limit to 13 ahead of the Fortnite World Cup, allowing Jackson, then aged 14, to compete.
-In tournaments ahead of the World Cup qualifiers, Jackson played successfully with eventual World Cup duo Dmitri 'Mitr0' van de Vrie.
+In tournaments ahead of the World Cup qualifiers, Jackson played successfully with eventual World Cup duo Dmitri "Mitr0" van de Vrie.